mskilab-org/gUtils/README.md

 ```

 ### `%&%`
-Return the subset of ranges in `a` that intersect with `b'
+Return the subset of ranges in `a` that overlap with at least one range in `b`
 ```{r}
   a %&% b # strand agnostic
   a %&&% b # strand specific